 - The financial counselor will collect a credit card payment over the phone.

-- Path-Tec will mail a kit to your home including:
+- A kit will be mailed to your home including:

 - Semen Collection and Storage Agreement – read the document thoroughly, sign and return with the sample.